sebkaster/CarND-Advanced-Lane-Lines/writeup.md

 ### Discussion

 The biggest issue I faced during this task was the selection or extraction of the relevant pixels for lane finding.
-Finally, I decided to rely on colorspace and do not use any gradient method.
-The gradient methods extracted too much noise.
+Finally, I decided to rely on colorspaces and do not use any gradient method.
+The gradient methods extracted too much not relevant information which makes it very difficult to find the correct position of the lane lines.
 While the presented selection works very well for the project video, it fails in the tunnel section of the challenge video (see image below).

 ![alt text][fail]

 I had to use the information from previous frames to construct lane lines for this frames.
 Here this works quiet good.
 Nevertheless, it might be dangerous to rely on old frames for more than a few frames.

-Methods like histogram equalization or contrast limited adaptive histogram equalization (CLAHE) could solve this problem partly.
+Methods like histogram equalization or contrast limited adaptive histogram equalization (CLAHE) could solve this problem.
 Nonetheless, it might be quiet difficult to implement this in a robust fashion.

 Moreover, the pipeline performs not well on unseen elements, such as bends, uneven lighting, or lane changing situations.